Harvick has Cup title shot after 3rd straight Texas fall win

 “It’s a scenario that takes a lot of pressure off next week,” car owner Tony Stewart said.
 “It does take that edge off. … It’s big for the organization.”

-Harvick drove the No. 4 Ford to the lead for the seventh and final time on lap 255, and finished 1 1/2 seconds ahead of teammate Aric Almirola.
+Harvick led six times in the No. 4 Ford, including the final 21 laps and 73 of the last 80, and finished 1 1/2 seconds ahead of teammate Aric Almirola.
 Daniel Suarez, the Stewart-Haas driver still unsigned for next season, was third.

-With Martin Truex Jr. already locked in for the final four on Nov.
-17 at Homestead-Miami Speedway, the final two spots for the title run will be determined next week at Phoenix.
+With Martin Truex Jr. already locked in for the final four at Homestead, the final two spots for the title run will be determined next week at Phoenix.
 At least one driver will get in on points.

 “It is going to be a good battle for sure,” said Logano, the defending Cup champion who remained in fourth in points after finishing fourth in the No. 22 Team Penske Ford at Texas.
 “We are definitely racing for that last spot just in case someone behind us outside of the top four wins. … It’s going to be fun.”